 Control through finances

 A person being financially abused can become isolated and lose their independence.
-Since they become dependent upon the person who is abusing them it can be very difficult to terminate such a relationship.
+Since they become dependent upon the person who is abusing them, it can be very difficult to terminate the relationship.

 It is financial abuse if a person: